 - Give the steak ample time to marinate - this will penetrate the steak with the best flavor

 - Cook down the marinating sauce before serving - In this recipe, we will be reusing the marinade as a finishing sauce for the steak, but we will need to cook it before to make it safe for consumption.
 In addition to microwaving, the marinade can also be simmered down over medium-low heat in a small saucepan on the stove

 - Let the grill come to full heat before adding the steak and clean the grill off with a grill brush before cooking your meat.

 - Keep an eye on the meat as it cooks -- if the meat is cooking faster, flip it more frequently, if it is cooking slower, flip it less frequently and consider turning the heat up a bit.

 - Use a meat thermometer to check the meat temperature -- it's the most accurate way to gauge the doneness of the steak.

 - Let your steak rest before slicing -- this lets the meat juices settle and stay in the steak, instead of on your cutting board.

-Can you also grill this steak on the stovetop?
+How to grill steak on the stovetop: